aws-samples/jenkins-cloudformation-deployment-example/README.md

 ## Create AWS ECR Repository

-- This command will create an AWS ECR Repository and will reference the `ecr-permission-policy.json` that will allow permissions to push and pull images.
-You must update the ecr-permission-policy.json with the AWS Account ID before executing the script.
+- This command will create an AWS ECR Repository and will reference the [ECR repository policy example](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html#IAM_within_account) that allows permission to push and pull images from the AWS Shared Services account.
+You must update the [ecr-permission-policy.json](/docker/ecr-permission-policy.json) key/value with the AWS Account ID before executing the script.

 ```json
 {